serenawangCU/human-agent-collaboration-game-proj/README.md

 1. Change directory to 'client'  <br>
 2. In a bash ternimal, type `yarn install` that will install required packages

+# Run the Project Locally
-# You need start both server and client application
+You need start both server and client application
-# Server Part
+## Server Side
 Go to the out most folder
-In a bash ternimal, type `npm start` that will install required packages<br>
+In a bash ternimal, type `npm start` that will run the back-end application<br>
-It will run on http:\\\\localhost:5000.
+It will run on http://localhost:5000.

-# Client Part
+## Client Side
 Go to 'client' folder<br>
-In a bash ternimal, type `yarn start` that will install required packages<br>
+In a bash ternimal, type `yarn start` that will run the front-end React.JS application<br>
-It will run on http:\\\\localhost:3000.
-You may copy paste this address to a browser to test our application.
+It will run on http://localhost:3000.
+You may copy and paste this address to a browser to test our application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The front-end application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts